shraddha-dhyade/electron-app/README.md

 ```bash
 ./my-electron-app-linux-x64/my-electron-app
 ```
+## Use case :

+- Enter two numbers in the input boxes and click on `add` button
+- Result is displayed in the output box

+# To test the project
 - To execute test, change the electron path on `line 15` of `test/spec.js` and run
 ```bash
 ./node_modules/mocha/bin/mocha test/spec.js